The most and least productive apps of 2024—how do you compare?

 There can be several reasons why this happens:

-It’s time to look at the other side of the coin – the top 10 productive apps used by DeskTime users last year.
-No great surprises there – Microsoft and Google family programs still dominate the top, with Slack being the only other app fighting for its spot under the sun.
+It’s time to look at the other side of the coin—the top 10 productive apps most used by DeskTime users last year.
+No great surprises there—Microsoft and Google family programs still dominate the list as they did in previous years, with Slack being the only other app fighting for its spot under the sun.

-We can see that some apps (Slack, Skype, MS Teams) are double awardees and have made it to the top of both lists.
-This is a reminder that the productivity of an app is just a perspective that depends on your company’s line of work and communication style.
+We can see that most apps are double awardees and have made it to the top of both lists.
+This is just a reminder that the productivity of an app is just a perspective that depends on your company’s line of work and communication style.

 The enduring allure of digital distractions

-We hope our data gives you a valuable reflection on evolving work habits and preferences, offering insights that can inform your decisions and help optimize your digital workspace for the year ahead.
+We hope our data gives you a valuable reflection on evolving work habits and preferences, offering insights that can inform decisions in your organization and help optimize your digital workspace for the year ahead.

 Did you find this article useful?
 Give it a clap!